khalyomede/mantis/_docs/0.1.0/http/error-handling.md

 # Error Handling

-Mantis provides two main methods for handling errors in your application:
+Errors can be handled on a central place if you need to report and render errors in a consistent way.

-## Handling error
+## Automatic error reporting

-All routes callbacks have the `!` before `!Response`, indicating you can bubble errors without having to explicitly call the error handler: any error bubbled will be handled by your error handler.
+All routes and [middlewares](/0.1.0/http/middleware) callbacks have the `!` before `!Response`, indicating uncatched errors will be passed to your error handler.

+For example, when validating data, instead of manual error handling, you can just let it fail.
+The error handler will take care of any unhandled errors.

 ::: code-group